The sound of explosions and alarms have become so routine in northern Israel that some locals who remain barely flinch when they hear them.

 Army reservist Lior Shelef is part of the security team that defends the kibbutz.
 But the 48-year-old explained that, while the highly trained team patrols and stays at the ready for a possible Hezbollah attack, his job entails much more.

 "If there are rocket attacks, we need to make sure there's no damage to any of the houses.
-If there are brush fires we need to go and fight the fires," Shelef told RFE/RL by telephone.
+If there are brush fires we need to go and fight the fires," Shelef told RFE/RL by phone.
 "We need to make sure that everything will still be here."

 Shelef only occasionally gets to see his wife and three children aged 5 to 10, who were evacuated and have spent much of the last year in a hotel.
-Shelef said the situation is difficult for people who remain near the border, especially for children who can only attend school online and who suffer from post-traumatic stress.
+Shelef says the situation is difficult for people who remain near the border, especially for children who can only attend school online and who suffer from post-traumatic stress.

 "At every small noise, they become fearful and want to go and stay in the safe room.
 The reality here for the kids is very, very hard," Shelef said.